Pennsylvania officer who fatally shot Antwon Rose in East Pittsburgh is acquitted

 Breaking News Emails

-A white Pennsylvania police officer has been acquitted Friday in the fatal shooting of an unarmed black teenager last year in East Pittsburgh.
+A white former police officer has been acquitted Friday in the fatal shooting of an unarmed black teenager last year in East Pittsburgh.

-Officer Michael Rosfeld, 30, was tried for homicide in the shooting death of Antwon Rose II after a traffic stop in June 2018.
+Michael Rosfeld, 30, a former officer in East Pittsburgh, was tried for homicide in the shooting death of Antwon Rose II after a traffic stop in June 2018.

 Rose, a 17-year-old high school student, was in the front seat of an unlicensed taxicab when the back-seat passenger rolled down a window and shot at two men on the streets of North Braddock.